mozilla/marketplace-docs/docs/topics/payments.rst

 Webpay and Spartacus
 ~~~~~~~~~~~~~~~~~~~~

-Webpay serves views which the 'Single Page App' Spartacus renders.
+`Webpay`_ serves views which the 'Single Page App' `Spartacus`_ renders.
 As a result
 of this webpay has several settings which control how Spartacus is served.

-Webpay assumes that Spartacus is running at http://localhost:2604
+`Webpay`_ assumes that `Spartacus`_ is running at http://localhost:2604
 by default.
-To run spartacus you should move into the top-level of your
+To run Spartacus you should move into the top-level of your
 Spartacus checkout and run `grunt start`.
 Doing this means you're using the
 Spartacus dev-server to serve Spartacus' static assets.

-Should you need to customise where spartacus is accessed from, you can modify
+Should you need to customise where `Spartacus`_ is accessed from, you can modify
 the webpay setting `SPARTACUS_STATIC`.

 Overriding Spartacus settings via Webpay
 ________________________________________

-To be able to change the settings that Spartacus uses in development you
+To be able to change the settings that `Spartacus`_ uses in development you
 can override `SPA_SETTINGS` in webpay.
 Any settings here are merged with the
 `settings.js <https://github.com/mozilla/spartacus/blob/master/public/js/settings.js>`_
 in Spartacus.